Butternut squash sets world record at the State Fair of Virginia

 DOSWELL, Va.
 (WRIC) – A new world record for the largest butternut squash was set at the Giant Veggie Weigh-Off event at the State Fair of Virginia on Saturday.

-A spokesperson for the State Fair of Virginia said the enormous squash is as big as the larger giant pumpkins entered in the weigh-off.
+A State Fair of Virginia spokesperson said the enormous squash is as big as the larger giant pumpkins entered in the weigh-off.

-Another giant vegetable, a squash, grown by Paul Jarosh, of Culpeper, weighed in at 911.6 pounds, also setting a state fair record.
+Another giant vegetable, a squash, grown by Paul Jarosh of Culpeper, weighed 911.6 pounds, also setting a state fair record.

 Anyone looking to see each of the entries on display can do so at the fair’s Horticulture Pavilion until the last day of the fair on Sunday, Oct.
 1.